-Component practices to help establish the riparian buffer cover include tree and shrub plantings, buffer/stream fencing, heavy use area protection, stream crossing, and water developments/facilities for "out of stream" livestock watering.
+Component practices to help establish the Riparian Buffer cover include tree and shrub plantings, buffer/stream fencing, heavy use area protection, stream crossing, and water developments/facilities for "out of stream" livestock watering.
 Other popular practices for the state include Filter Strip (CP21), Hardwood Tree Planting (CP3A), and the Establishment of Permanent Introduced Grasses and Legumes (CP1).

 Fencing within the topographical and geographical complexities of WV is difficult.
-In WV, USFWS has joined forces with Trout Unlimited (TU) to offer a special service to build fence for our CREP contract recipients, as well as with the many NRCS contract recipients (EQIP, WRP, AMA, etc.).
-Working through the PFW program, USFWS and TU have strategized and are now employing 2 fencing crews, purchased extensive fencing equipment, and are currently completing fencing jobs for riparian buffers and other program practices.
-This has resulted in a significant number of voluntary USFWS contracts on protected acres.
-These practices are typically installed with little or no out-of-pocket expenses for the landowners.
-This special arrangement between USFWS and TU has created the ability for our FSA County Offices to more easily promote CREP and ease the burden on the landowner desiring to keep livestock out of the buffer area and away from the stream.
-To date, USFWS and TU's total distance of fencing completed under this continuing arrangement is nearly 2 million feet completed statewide, a bulk of which is in the Bay area.
+In WV, the US Fish and Wildlife Service (USFWS, a strong CREP partner) has joined forces with Trout Unlimited (TU) to offer a special service to build fence for our CREP contract recipients, as well as with the many NRCS contract recipients (EQIP, WRP, AMA, etc.).
+Working through the PFW program, USFWS and TU have strategized and are now employing 2 fencing crews, purchased extensive fencing equipment, and are currently completing fencing jobs for our riparian buffers and other program practices.

+This special arrangement between USFWS and TU has created the ability for our County Offices to more easily promote CREP and ease the burden on the landowner to comply with keeping livestock out of the buffer area (and away from the stream).